melanierichards/palindrome/README.md

 * [ ] Go thru eleventy.js and un-comment or delete utilities; move require statements to top of file
 * [ ] Update head.njk with any info for: RSS, social metadata, icons
 * [ ] Update images referenced in manifest.webmanifest
+* [ ] Delete or edit feed.njk, depending on need for RSS

 -------------------------------------------------------------